 If the burnt exhaust gases, in an Internal Combustion Engine (whether it works on spark ignition or compression ignition principle), are made to remain inside the cylinder.

-These burnt gases would mix up with the fresh incoming charge thus diluting latter and reducing its strength.
+These burnt gases would mix up with the fresh incoming charge thus diluting the latter and reducing its strength.

-But in two-stroke cycle engine, a blast of fresh charge is made to enter at a higher velocity into the combustion chamber at the end of working stroke of the piston and thus drives out the burnt exhaust gases.
+But in a two-stroke cycle engine, a blast of fresh charge is made to enter at a higher velocity into the combustion chamber at the end of the working stroke of the piston and thus drives out the burnt exhaust gases.

 Here you will find detail about different scavenging methods used in an engine.

 In the case of a two-stroke spark-ignition engine, there is a possibility of the fresh charge escaping out with the burnt exhaust gases because there is a small fraction of a revolution of the crank during which the exhaust of the burnt gases and the entry of the fresh charge is taking place simultaneously.

 To overcome this difficulty, the piston crown is manufactured in a particular shape.
 So, the fresh charge is deflected upward after entering the cylinder.

 To carry out Scavenging, the following are the three basic methods used

 Cross Flow Scavenging